zntrio/solid/examples/server/README.md

 User Agent:

-> Pusher Authorization Requests remove authorization requests from user agent
+> Pushed Authorization Requests remove authorization requests from user agent
 > so that it reduces the threats from user_agent to only accessible threats
 > from the redirect_uri parameter.

-Redirected to AS, User Agent must identify himself using authentication method.
+Redirected to AS, User must identify himself using authentication method.
 He has to send the `request_uri` to continue the `authorization_code` flow without the knowledge of initial authorization request parameters.